rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Describes the linear security level used during decoding.
+Describes the linear security level used during decoding.
 This determines the number of times a barcode must be read before it is decoded.
-If the successive reads of the barcode do not match, it will not be decoded.</p>
+If the successive reads of the barcode do not match, it will not be decoded.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.REDUNDANCY_AND_LENGTH - String: redundancyAndLength
-<p>Double redundancy based on redundancy flags and code length.
-Only applicable to laser scanners, not BlockBuster imager scanners.</p>
+* Constant: EB.Barcode.REDUNDANCY_AND_LENGTH - String: redundancyAndLength Double redundancy based on redundancy flags and code length.
+Only applicable to laser scanners, not BlockBuster imager scanners.

-* Constant: EB.Barcode.SHORT_OR_CODABAR - String: shortOrCodabar
-<p>Double redundancy if short barcode or Codabar.</p>
+* Constant: EB.Barcode.SHORT_OR_CODABAR - String: shortOrCodabar Double redundancy if short barcode or Codabar.

-* Constant: EB.Barcode.LONG_AND_SHORT - String: longAndShort
-<p>Double redundancy for long barcodes, triple for short barcodes.</p>
+* Constant: EB.Barcode.LONG_AND_SHORT - String: longAndShort Double redundancy for long barcodes, triple for short barcodes.

-* Constant: EB.Barcode.ALL_TWICE - String: allTwice
-<p>Double redundancy for all barcodes.</p>
+* Constant: EB.Barcode.ALL_TWICE - String: allTwice Double redundancy for all barcodes.

-* Constant: EB.Barcode.ALL_THRICE - String: allThrice
-<p>Triple redundancy for all barcodes.</p>
+* Constant: EB.Barcode.ALL_THRICE - String: allThrice Triple redundancy for all barcodes.
 ####Access